 Tile nippers are excellent for cutting arcs or circular section of tiles which is difficult to do using a wet tile saw.
 They are also great for making regular cuts.

 In the construction industry, we see a lot of people using tile nippers in huge amount.
 This is because of the ease of their functionality and also because most of us are only interested in cutting a small piece off the tile.

 Given below are the easy steps for the guide to using tile nipper:

 - Initially, take the tile that you want to cut and prepare it.
 Then, score a line marking the edge where you want to make a cut with a cutter.

 - Use the tile nipper, hold it at the edge centre of the marked line and apply pressure.
 The nipper will break the piece off.

-- Sometimes, the piece fails to nip off, and that’s when you should try cutting it with a cutter.
+- Take small nips and go slow as sometimes the piece fails to nip off, and that’s when you should try cutting it with a cutter.

 - Don’t stress your nipper so much that it might even give up.